 as well as on the official arms of the High Sheriff of Kent

 Unsurprisingly the white horse is also found on the arms of the Kent County Society

-Another notable appearance of the Kent emblem is on a plaque alongside one bearing the Sussex martlets
+And a notable appearance of the Kent emblem is found on a plaque alongside one bearing the Sussex martlets

 which are today on the wall of a school in Tunbridge Wells on the Kent/Sussex border,

 but were formerly to be found on the Kent and Sussex Hospital

 which occupied the site previously and served both counties.
 Both county emblems also appeared on a badge worn by staff working there.

 Kent’s rearing stallion also appeared on another badge worn by nurses at a county hospital